Location: Skaggs Bldg 143 (through the main office)

 Notice to Applicants for the Ph.D.
 Program in Clinical Psychology:

 At this point, I do plan on taking a graduate student for the 2014 admissions cycle.
-We will begin reviewing applications shortly after the application deadline.
+Applications are currently under review.
 Please do not hesitate to contact me if you have further questions at email@example.com.

 Ph.D., University of Washington, 2003 (clinical internship at the VA Medical Affairs - Seattle division completed 2003)